hoffmannmatheus/blue-census/README.md

 blue census
 ===========

-This is a simple web service that returns US county-level Cenus information.
+This is a simple web service that returns US county-level Census information.
 This information was retrieved from the US Census Bureau.

 To retrieve data, you need to specify a location.